nextauthjs/next-auth/docs/docs/reference/03-sveltekit/index.md

 Don't forget to set the `AUTH_SECRET` [environment variable](https://kit.svelte.dev/docs/modules#$env-static-private).
 This should be a random 32 character string.
 On unix systems you can use `openssl rand -hex 32` or check out `https://generate-secret.vercel.app/32`.

+When deploying your app outside Vercel, set the `AUTH_TRUST_HOST` variable to your Home URL, for example `https://skauth.pages.dev` for Cloudflare Pages.

 ## Signing in and signing out

 ```ts